nymea/nymea-docs/src/pages/documentation/users/usage/configuration.md

 #### Testing and experimental

-For users that want to test prereleases of nymea software, the configuration button on the upper right allows to enable additional repositories.
+For users that want to test pre-releases of nymea software, the configuration button on the upper right allows to enable additional repositories.

-> Please be aware that using testing or experimental repositories is likely to introduce issues into a nymea system occationally.
+> Please be aware that using testing or experimental repositories is likely to introduce issues into a nymea system occasionally.
 Please only enable those sections if acknowledging this and being ready to repair things.

 ### Log viewer